emg184/EthanBlog/_posts/2020-01-02-scotty-tutorial-part-1.markdown

 Lets explain this a little.
 We pass our potential password in but it's of type text so we convert that to a ByteString with `encodeUtf8`.
 Then we get a `Either String EmailAddress` from the isEmail value.
 If we get a `Left String` we use `pack :: String -> Text` to return a Text value and if we get an `EmailAddress` we convert it to text by using `decodeUtf8 :: ByteString -> Text` and `toByteString :: EmailAddress -> ByteString`.

 and now we can construct our UserSignup smart constructor.

+**Note:** *This doesn't necessarily comply with best practices for smart constructors.
+Normally you would put these functions in another module and export only `mkUserSignup` and `UserSignup` with our it's constructors that way you must pass the validation to create the desired value.*

 *src/Lib.hs*
 ```haskell